chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 </p>
 Therefore, we simply end up with the mean squared error (MSE) between the ground truth noise $$\epsilon_0$$ and the predicted noise $$\epsilon_{\theta}(x_t,t)$$.
 Simply put, the decoder $$\hat{\epsilon}_{\theta}(x_t,t)$$ learns to predict the ground truth source noise $$\epsilon_0$$ that is randomly sampled from $$\mathcal{N}(0, 1)$$.
 The predicted source noise is the noise that originally brought the original image $$x_0$$ to the pure noised (image) $$x_t$$ via forward diffusion.
-As stated in the paper, this can also be seen as a sequence of $$T$$ equally weighted autoencoders from $$T = 1,2....t-1,T$$ which predicts a denoised variant of their input $$x_t$$.
+As stated in the paper, this can also be seen as a sequence of $$T$$ equally weighted autoencoders from $$t = 1,2....t-1,T$$ which predicts a denoised variant of their input $$x_t$$ in a Markov chain.
 As timestep reaches T, this Markovian process will then slowly converge to the ground truth input image
 $$x_0$$, assuming the training of the decoder went well.

 <a id="training-inference"></a>